Framework Architecture

 Low Level API

 Before going on, see the warning in the previous section.
-Now continue on yout own risk.
+Now continue on your own risk.

 The low level API may be use to run tests in various ways.